microsoft/code-with-engineering-playbook/docs/continuous-integration/inclusive-linting.md

 # Inclusive Linting

-As software professionals we should strive to promote an inclusive work environment, which naturally extends to the code we write.
+As software professionals we should strive to promote an inclusive work environment, which naturally extends to the code and documentation we write.
 It's important to keep the use of inclusive language consistent across an entire project or repository.

 To achieve this, we recommend using a text file analysis tool such as an inclusive linter and including this as a step in your CI pipelines.